-Outcome Action Measures Link to Council Plan / Council Plan outcome measures 'Voice and Influence' element of the contract To keep 'Welcome to Bradford' website updated and relevant and support Refugee Week 4.5 VCS is actively engaged in decision making To increase diversity of stakeholders and organisational representation across the strategic partnership structure.
-Review of VCS engagement across the Council in a post pandemic environment to ensure it includes large and small organisations.
-Work in collaboration to ensure flexible delivery on contracts awarded to VCS infrastructure organisations ensuring it meets need.
-Delivery of a new Service Improvement Programme (for infrastructure support across the district) Co-design and publish a new COMPACT(what is COMPACT) Number of representatives invited to attend strategic boards from non-statutory organisations.
-Safe, Strong and Active
+Outcome Action How will we know?
+Link to Council Plan Priority Outcome / Corporate strategies Stronger Communities Partnership and Engagement Officers will work with communities of interest groups to support their action plans.
+Support to VCS sector for local service provision ensuring equity of opportunity under the VCS Service Improvement Programme particularly through the 'Voice and Influence' element of the contract.
+To keep 'Welcome to Bradford' website updated and relevant and support Refugee Week.
+Number of people from 'different backgrounds' participating, co-designing, and giving feedback.
+Number of people, and number of 'different backgrounds' taking part in activities such as: People Can opportunities.
+Big Lunches.
+Citizen Coin.
+Citizen Coin data reflecting volunteering and participation across many sectors in the district.
+Number of COI Action Plans on the Council's website.
+Quarterly monitoring reports to Stronger Communities Partnership.
+4.5 VCS is actively engaged in decision making.
+To increase diversity of stakeholders and organisational representation across the strategic partnership structure.
+Review of VCS engagement across the Council in a post pandemic environment to Representation from CABAD and Race Equality Network (REN) on Wellbeing and Safer and Stronger Boards.

-Outcome Action Measures Link to Council Plan / Council Plan outcome measures Deliver the Volunteering Cities programme with City of Culture 2025 and Community Action Bradford and District (CABAD)Stronger Communities partnership and Engagement Staff work in partnership with VCS staff in a co-designed programme of activity 4.6 Celebrating diversity through events and civic recognition Alongside key partners, support memorial and cultural events, such as: Windrush, Black History Month, South Asian History Month, Disability History Month, Pride, Inclusion week, International Women's Day Number of inclusive memorial and cultural events broadend to include all protected characteristics.
-Safe, Strong and Active Work with schools and community organisations to put on events to learn about the Holocaust, Remembering Srebrenica, Windrush, Black History Month, South Asian History Month Provide a calendar of events that promotes key memorial and cultural dates and coordinates activity with partners
+Outcome Action How will we know?
+Link to Council Plan Priority Outcome / Corporate strategies ensure it includes large and small organisations.
+Number of co-designed programmes, including: Work in collaboration to ensure flexible delivery on contracts awarded to VCS infrastructure organisations ensuring it meets need.
+Delivery of a new Service Improvement Programme (for infrastructure support across the district).
+Co-design and publish a new Bradford District Compact. (local agreement between the public sector and the District's Voluntary and Community Sector).
+Deliver the Volunteering Cities programme with City of Culture 2025 and Community Action Bradford and District (CABAD).
+Stronger Communities partnership and Engagement Staff work in partnership with VCS staff in a co-designed programme of activity.
+Volunteering. support to communities of interest.
+Compact.
+Quarter 3 delivery of the Volunteering Cities programme generates a diverse mix of volunteers in readiness of 2025.
+Number of co-designed projects and initiatives delivered.
+4.6 Celebrating diversity through events and civic recognition.
+Alongside key partners, support memorial and cultural events, such as: Windrush, Black History Month, South Asian History Month, Disability History Month, Pride, Inclusion week, International Women's Day.
+Events calendar produced and regular bulletins sent to key partners.
+Use online portal and app based communication of activities and resources available to support